Tomás Mejía: Reform War

 The revolts against La Reforma would develop into full blown civil war after President Comonfort joined Félix María Zuloaga's Plan of Ayutla, amounting to a self coup, and which proposed to draft a new, more moderate constitution.
 Comonfort later backed out of the plan, and left the capital.
 The constitutional presidency now passed on to the president of the Supreme Court Benito Juarez, while a conservative junta declared Zuloaga to be president.
-States began to split ther allegiances among the rival governments.
-By April, 1858, the liberal Juarez government was esconced in Veracruz, while the conservative government remained in Mexico City.
-On January, 1859, the conservatives chose Miguel Miramon as their new president.
+States began to split their allegiances among the rival governments.
+By April 1858, the liberal Juarez government was esconced in Veracruz, while the conservative government remained in Mexico City.
+In January 1859, the conservatives chose Miguel Miramón as their new president.